micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 3.md

-The porch _or_ vestibule across the front of the house was the same length as the house's breadth, twenty cubits, and the [^a]height 120 cubits.
+The porch _or_ vestibule across the front of the house was the same length as the house's breadth, twenty cubits, and the height 120 cubits.
 He overlaid it inside with pure gold.